Kellswork/agirl.codes/posts/how-to-solve-storybook-test-error-cannot-find-interopRequireDefault.js.md

 url: '/setup-newsletter-mailchimp-nextjs'
 ---

-In this article, I am going to highlight how I got this storybook test error, what I tried to fix the error that didn’t work, and what did work.
+In this article, I am going to highlight how I got this storybook jest snapshot test error, what I tried to fix the error that didn’t work, and what did work.

  ![newsletter](/posts-images/failed-storybook-test.png)

-### What caused this error?**
+### What caused this error?

 I wanted to update my current branch with the master branch.
 In the process, I encountered a merge conflict with the storybook snapshot test.
 The incoming test file had been updated with new tests.
 I accepted both changes without duly reviewing them and that must have caused some data to be repeated or redundant.